 WHAT OF THE CALVES?
-ISOLATION

-Female calves follow in their mother's footsteps, replacing cows who have been killed.
+ISOLATION Female calves follow in their mother's footsteps, replacing cows who have been killed.
 The first six to eight weeks of life are usually spent in small, isolated stalls or hutches, making exercise and socialising with other calves impossible.
 Despite the vast quantities produced, there is no mother's milk for them, just commercial milk-replacer.

-At eight weeks old they must be group housed and at a few months old may be put outside to graze or transferred to a zero grazing unit.
+At eight weeks' old they must be group housed and at a few months' old may be put outside to graze or transferred to a zero grazing unit.
 At just over a year old, artificial insemination begins, as does their gruelling life as a milk machine.
 Like their mums, they will die prematurely at about six years old and be used for low-grade meat products.

-DESTRUCTION

-Unlike their sisters, male calves can't produce milk and are similarly taken from their mothers at a day or two old.
+DESTRUCTION Unlike their sisters, male calves can't produce milk and are similarly taken from their mothers at a day or two old.
 Many are pure dairy calves (dairy mother and father) while others are dairy/beef crosses.

-Pure dairy bull calves may be sold to beef or veal farms but as they simply aren't 'beefy' enough, they are raised intensively, confined in buildings and yards for most of their 6-12-month-long lives, when they are killed for veal or low-grade beef.
+Viva! exposed the dairy industry's 'dirty secret': the shooting of day old male calves.
+Supermarkets cynically responded by changing the killing method.
+Instead of being shot, the calves are sent to slaughter.
+In 2020, about 60,000 calves were shot and 65,000 ended their sad short lives in abattoirs.
+Most were stunned with a captive bolt pistol and then their throat cut.
+These are the unwanted by-products of milk production and in the region of 130,000 are killed annually (Cattle Health and Welfare Group, 2020).
+Viva! filmed the shocking fate of male calves at farms supplying milk for the confectionary giant, Cadbury.
+Pure dairy bull calves may also be sold to beef or veal farms but as they simply aren't 'beefy' enough, they are raised intensively, confined in buildings and yards for most of their six to 12-month-long lives, when they are killed for veal or low-grade beef.
 Around half of all the UK's beef comes from dairy herds (AHDB Beef and Lamb, 2017).
-The remainder of these pure dairy male calves are shot shortly after birth - the unwanted by-products of milk production.
-Current estimates are that 95,000 bull calves in the UK are shot within hours of birth (Cattle Health and Welfare Group, 2018).
-Viva! filmed the shocking fate of male calves at farms supplying milk for the confectionary giant, Cadbury.

 The bull calves that are dairy/beef crosses are usually sold to beef farms and as young as seven-days-old may have to endure long journeys to and from livestock markets across the UK.
 Further, 'unwanted' male calves are shipped to the Continent for veal.
-Unweaned babies travel appallingly long and arduous journeys from Scotland to Spain via Ramsgate docks.

-END OF THE LINE

-For all of her hard work and suffering, the dairy cow is sent to the slaughterhouse as soon as her milk yield drops.
+For example, many unweaned babies travel appallingly long and arduous journeys from Scotland to Spain via Ramsgate docks.
+END OF THE LINE For all of her hard work and suffering, the dairy cow is sent to the slaughterhouse as soon as her milk yield drops.
 Worn out cows often endure a gruelling journey to market where they are sold to fattening (finishing) farms, before being sent to the abattoir, ending up in low quality beef products such as pies, burgers, soups and baby food.